MBDA provides a repository of publications for public research and review.

-Disparities in Capital Access between Minority and Non-Minority Businesses: The Troubling Reality of Capital Limitations Faced by MBEs provides new findings on disparities in capital access between minority businesses and non-minority businesses after controlling for a number of factors including size of firm and credit worthiness among other.
+Disparities in Capital Access between Minority and Non-Minority Businesses: The Troubling Reality of Capital Limitations Faced by MBEs provides new findings on disparities in capital access between minority businesses and non-minority businesses after controlling for a number of factors including the size of the firm and creditworthiness among other.
 The report includes a review of the 2008 recession and financial crisis which affected the ability of minority businesses to secure the capital they need to establish and grow their businesses.
-It also provides and overview of the barriers to capital access faced by minority businesses.
+It also provides an overview of the barriers to capital access faced by minority businesses.

 Accelerating Job Creation & Economic Productivity